Bacteria and Neutrophils

-Recently a discussion arose on the prostatitis newsgroup about the way the immune systems of men with severe cystic acne reacted abnormally to the ubiquitous skin bacterium P.acnes.
+A 1998 study that linked to a sensitivity to certain bacteria to the severity of acne shows that the immune systems of men with severe cystic acne reacted abnormally to the ubiquitous skin bacterium P.acnes.
 Could this be relevant in CP/CPPS/chronic prostatitis?
 Could our prostates be reacting abnormally to commensal bacteria?
-It's an idea worth exploring, especially since antibiotics can cause temporary improvements in many men (assuming the antibiotics are not helping for other reasons.)
+It's an idea worth exploring, especially since antibiotics can cause temporary improvements in many men (assuming the antibiotics are not helping simply because antibiotics have anti-inflammatory properties.)

 Tests have shown that about one third of asymptomatic men have bacteria

 living peacefully, apparently, in their prostates.
 But if, due to impaired

 neutrophil function, your immune system responds abnormally to these